Master of Media and Strategic Communication

 At this time, all in-person courses will be offered in the evening.

-Beginning in 2022, will online courses be synchronous or asynchronous?
+Are online courses synchronous or asynchronous?

 The primary mode of online instruction will be asynchronous.